 If someone blogs anonymously about you we can take steps to force the Internet Service Provider or the website host to reveal the identity of the individual who is responsible.
 We understand the urgency of these situations and our team of specialists are on standby to instigate the necessary legal action to ensure minimal damage is done to both you and your business.

 We are well versed in the law relating to harassment and how this can manifest itself, particularly over the Internet, where individuals can seek to hide behind anonymity.
-If you consider that there have been at least two occasions of conduct which are designed to distress or cause you anxiety, you may well have a claim for harassment.
+If you consider that there have been at least two occasions of conduct that are designed to distress or cause you anxiety, you may well have a claim for harassment.
 If you are being subjected to harassment get in touch with us today to discuss how we can help stop this.

 Other Statements: Negligent References and Malicious Falsehood